Integrating roadmapping into whole of company strategy planning

 Dr Robert Phaal of IfM’s Centre for Technology Management said: “The collaboration with IHI has been very interesting, as IfM’s first application of roadmapping methods within a large Japanese company, building confidence about the general applicability of such methods across sectors and geographies.”

-For more information about roadmapping opportunities and other related project opportunities with IfM ECS and CTM, please contact Andrew Gill, Robert Phaal or Yuta Hirose.
+For more information about roadmapping opportunities and other related project opportunities with IfM Engage and CTM, please contact Andrew Gill, Robert Phaal or Yuta Hirose.

 T: +44 (0) 1223 766141